florentpoujol/Daneel/readme.md

 Getters and setters functions (functions that begins by Get or Set) may be used on gameOjects, components and any scriptedBehaviors as if they were variables :

+    print( self.gameObject.transform.localPosition )
+    -- is the same as
+    print( self.gameObject.transform:GetLocalPosition() )

     self.gameObject.name = "a new name"
     -- is the same as
     self.gameObject:SetName("a new name")
-    -- note that this only works for functions that accepts only one argument (in addition to the working object)
+    -- note that only one argument (in addition to the working object) can be passed in this way.

-    print( self.gameObject.transform.localPosition )
-    -- is the same as
-    print( self.gameObject.transform:GetLocalPosition() )
+This works even for your own getters or setter.
+For instance, if you have a GetMana()/SetMana() couple, you can just access them via the 'mana' variable.

-As Daneel introduce new gameObject:Get[componentType]() functions, you may now access any components via their variable, like the transform :
+As Daneel introduce the new GetModelRenderer(), GetMapRenderer() and GetCamera() functions on gameObjects, you may now access any components via their variable, like the transform :

     self.gameObject.modelRenderer.model = "model name"
     -- is the same as